-Within intimate couple relationships, regardless of how strong, and/or long-lasting the relationship may be, the system they create often comes up against challenges which cause stress.
-This then negatively impacts how effective previously established coping patterns and strategies can be.
+Within intimate couple relationships, regardless of how strong, and/or long-lasting the relationship may be, the system they create often comes up against challenges which cause stress within the relationship.
+Such challenges negatively impact previously established coping patterns and strategies.
 The couple can then find themselves needing help in reconnecting.

 How can CAT help couples regain intimacy in their relationship?